ZeroSharp/zerosharp.github.com/source/_posts/2016-02-01-serverless-framework-part-4-connecting-the-parts.markdown

 Rock and roll.
 A working password checker running on Lambda in the Amazon cloud.

-Next up - we'll extend the `PasswordGenerator` class to pull in a node package to generate a better password.
+Next up - we'll extend the `PasswordGenerator` class to pull in a node package and generate a better password.